AnyLog-co/documentation/getting started.md

 * Nodes participating with this setup are members of the AnyLog TestNet.
 * This setup assumes permitted network without security restrictions (unless metadata is kept private, see details below).
 * If metadata is shared, data placed on the network is available to all participating members.
 * The TestNet is using Master Nodes to share metadata information.
-A later version would enable the blockchain.

 ## The MetaData
 The metadata can be placed on a Master Node that is shared by other members of the network.
-The members that share a Master Node for a group and make their data sharable between the group members.
+The members that share a Master Node form a group and make their data sharable between the group members.
 For the TestNet members, a Master Node is available at ```IP: 18.217.99.117 and Port: 2049```.
+Members can also use a Master Node which is available to selected members.
+These members form a private group and only share data among the members of the private group.
 Alternatively, replace the command ```blockchain push``` with the command ```blockchain add``` to manage the metadata locally.
 More information on the blockchain commands is available here - [blockchain](https://github.com/AnyLog-co/documentation/blob/master/blockchain%20commands.md)